-Jabalpur is situated in the center of India, in the State of Madhya Pradesh.
-It is a large town known for its natural splendor and the Marble Rocks.
+Jabalpur is situated in the centre of India, in the State of Madhya Pradesh.
+It is a large town known for its natural splendour and the Marble Rocks.
 The town is also popular because of its proximity to the tiger reserves of Central India.
 It is also a starting point for Pachmarhi and Amarkantak Hill Resorts.

 Marble Rocks are also known as Bedhaghat or Beraghat in Hindi language.
 The river banks were popular grounds for Hindu ascetics - for meditation and prayers.
 Saint Jabali is associated with this destination and is ascribed with the name of the town

 The Narmada River originates in Amarkantak Hills, and flows down to Jabalpur.
 At the outskirts of the town the river tumbles down into a gorge called Bhedaghat (Hindi).
 As the river strikes the rocks a fine spray of mist emerges and rises up to form a curtain resembling smoke.
 Hence Dhuandhar literary mean smokey falls.
 There is a distance of two km between Dhuandhar and Marble Rocks, hence you can imagine the long stretch of wonderful boat ride.

 The spectacle can also be viewed from the cable car that intersects from one end to another over the falls.
 Chausath Yogini Temple Complex is quite nearby and contains many stone idols of Yoginis dedicated to Goddess Durga.
 A number of steps have to be climbed before one reaches the complex on top of a low rise hillock.

 For boating, one has to reach Panchvati Bank this is where the ride begins.
 You to have buy a ticket for the ride and share one of the boat.
 However you can have the whole boat to yourself by paying the full amount.
 Panchvati is also the place to buy curios made out of the local marble.
 Hard bargaining will result in economical purchase.